Rufus Wyman

-Rufus Wyman (1778–1842) was an American physician.
-He was the first physician and superintendent of the Asylum for the Insane, renamed in 1823 to McLean Hospital, part of the Massachusetts General Hospital system, and the first mental hospital in the state.
+Rufus Wyman (1778–1842) was an American medical doctor.
+He was the first medical doctor and superintendent of the Asylum for the Insane, renamed in 1823 to McLean Hospital, part of the Massachusetts General Hospital system, and the first mental hospital in the state.

 Early life

 Wyman was born into a middle-class family in Woburn, Massachusetts, whose forebears had arrived in the state in the mid-seventeenth century.
 He received his early education at the local school, and then graduated from Westford Academy.
 He entered Harvard College in 1795 and graduated with from its medical school in 1799.
 He spent a year teaching school before starting his medical training with Samuel Brown and John Jeffries.
 He practiced with Jeffries for one year then moved to Chelmsford, Massachusetts where he established his practice.
 He was appointed a justice of the peace and came to be known as a compassionate and intelligent physician.
 He married in 1810 and the family grew to four sons and one daughter.
 Wyman was elected a Fellow of the American Academy of Arts and Sciences in 1812.